It is a childhood playing episode,

 And I am boasting of her to be with me,

-I bring some flowers and tuck them in her hair,
+I bring some flowers and tuck them in

 And I say, “You are my bride.”